Prometheus Bound: Synopsis

-Before the play begins, Kronos, the ruler of the pre-Olympian gods (the Titans), had been overthrown by an insurgency led by Zeus.
+Before the play begins, Cronus, the ruler of the pre-Olympian gods (the Titans), had been overthrown by an insurgency led by Zeus.
 In that revolt, Prometheus had sided with Zeus.
 As the new king, Zeus intended to destroy and replace humankind.
-Prometheus frustrated this plan, showing humans the use of fire, which Prometheus had stolen.
+Prometheus, frustrated by this plan, shows humans the use of fire, which Prometheus had stolen.
 Prometheus also taught humanity the arts.
 For these acts of defiance, Zeus intends to punish Prometheus by chaining him to a rock in the mountains of Scythia.

 The play opens with four characters on stage, a feature unique among the surviving corpus of Greek tragedy, in which a given scene rarely involved more than two actors besides the chorus.
 Kratos and Bia, personifications of brute power and callous violence respectively, are engaged in fettering the silent Prometheus to a mountainside in Scythia, and are assisted in the task by the begrudging blacksmith of the gods, Hephaestus.
 Zeus, an off-stage character in this play, is portrayed as a tyrannical leader.

 Only one of Zeus's two agents, Kratos, speaks in this scene, and he announces his orders harshly and insolently.
 Kratos states that the punishment meted out to Prometheus is due to the fact he stole fire and revealed the secret of how it is produced to humanity, adding that the punitive measure taken will compel Prometheus to take cognizance of the sovereignty of Zeus.
 For Prometheus, his punishment occurs because he dared to rescue mankind from being annihilated by Zeus.
 The penalty exacted is particularly galling since he himself had been instrumental in securing Zeus's victory in the Titanomachy.

 Hephaestus performs his task, shackling Prometheus to the mountain, whereupon all three exit, leaving Prometheus alone on stage.
 Prometheus now speaks, and appeals to the powers of Nature, which are all around him.
 He calls on the wind, the mountains' springs of water, the Earth and the Sun — to witness how he suffers unfairly.
 Somewhat elliptically he intuits what the future might portend in positive terms, and his outrage diminishes.